Quai Saint-cyr

 Not to miss

-- Parlement de Bretagne: exterior visit and monumental architecture.
+- Parlement de Bretagne: exterior visit and adjacent historic center.

-- Parc du Thabor: gardens, rose garden and relaxation areas.
+- Parc du Thabor: gardens, rose garden and calm in the city.

-- Marché des Lices: large local Saturday market, regional products.
+- Marché des Lices: Saturday market, local products and atmosphere.